Leazael/scf-wiki/content/Events/Lethanian War of Separation.md

 # The [[Natural Philosophy|Philosophical]] War
 The great war was notable for the deployment of many new [[Natural Philosophy|Philosophical]] weapons, especially by the [[Corridor]] forces.
-It was also the first war in which rifles, grenades, artillery and other machine weaponry played a significant role.
+It was also the first war in which [[FIrearm|rifles]], grenades, artillery and other machine weaponry played a significant role.

 Especially along the [[Ilmbund|Ilmian]]-[[Arcadia|Arcadian]] front, near the [[Myrk]] and the [[Dimmerwold]], the [[Great Guilds of Ilmbund|Great Guilds]] deployed many terrifying new weapons, ranging from powerful [[Miasma]]-bombs, to horrifying [[Alchemy|Alchemical]]-rain clouds.
 The most memorable of these attacks is the [[Rainbow Blaze of Aldsbury]], which nearly wiped the entire city of [[Aldsbury]] of the map.